HOME

 The shops on Albert Road, near the railway station.
 Photo dated 1913.The shops look well stocked & prosperous, an indication of the middle class nature of this area prior to the First World War.( Photo Via Cliff Garratt)

 A very nice photograph of Albert Road Post Office in the early 1950s.
-This was Levenshulmes main post office.
-Broadleys Travel Agency was located in the premises beyond the post office.
+This was Levenshulme's main post office.
+Broadley's Travel Agency was located in the premises beyond the post office.
 Note the early TV aerial on the chimney.
 Also little evidence of street lighting.

 Albert Road Post Office December 2007.
 No longer in use as a post office.
 Hopefully some use can be found for this fine building.
+Update:- The building is now a deli and cafe, June 2010.
+See below.

 Still standing, and in use, a double pillar box outside the old Albert Road Post Office.